BrusselsPrograms of Study

 - Interns in offices of Members of the European Parliament (MEPs) are involved in research, handling correspondence, and attending committee meetings.
 The European Parliament works on a four-week cycle: three weeks of every month are spent in Brussels on committee work and political group meetings, and the fourth week is spent in Strasbourg for the plenary session of the Parliament.
 Students make one visit to Strasbourg to see the Plenary in action.

 - The Brussels internship is not a French-language program; in the European Parliament, the common language is frequently English or the language of the MEP's office.
-Students seeking a French-language program should consider the internship in Paris.

 - Business or Interest Groups Internships

 - Placements are available in most areas of business and in a variety of pressure groups and political organizations.
 Students should indicate two or three areas of particular interest.
 Most placements involve using both English and French to varying degrees (excellent French language skills are required for business internships).
 As the capital city of the European Union, Brussels business internships provide a great variety of opportunities.